EliaFantini/APS-Aerial-Photography-Simulation-for-photogrammetric-flight-design/README.md

 The goal of the project is to create a python program with a graphic interface, capable of simulating an aerial photograph by applying the collinearity equations to the data contained within a DEM and an orthophoto, both provided by the user as files in GeoTIFF format.

+The left image shows a drawing that explains the different coordinate systems and the parameters to be considered, while the right image shows a possible result of the software.
 <p align="center">
 <img width="299" alt="Immagine 2022-08-03 172951" src="https://user-images.githubusercontent.com/62103572/182648072-611d0d3e-3757-4f4c-8b2b-e8c0a7e8a8ab.png">
 <img width="471" alt="Immagine 2022-08-03 173233" src="https://user-images.githubusercontent.com/62103572/182648812-fc51a8f5-dfcd-45ee-bf6d-de627b1ef749.png">